 Looking to create a ‘customer persona’ to inform your marketing and promotion and wondering how?
-This post may be helpful as it firstly provides an example and then lists some questions to consider as you formulate a description of your Bullseye customer.
+This post may be helpful as it provides an example.
+It then lists some questions to consider as you formulate a description of your Bullseye customer.

-As regular readers of my posts know I am a big fan of Lean Startup particularly Ash Maurya but also Eric Ries.
-The starting point in filling out the Lean Canvas is to outline the ‘burning problem’ being solved for a particular niche of customers.
-In identifying customer groups it is important to analyse and distinguish between the Decision Maker, Budget Holder/ Purchaser, and the End User.
+The starting point with Lean Startup, to include completing a Lean Canvas, is to outline the ‘burning problem’ being solved for a particular niche of customers.
+In identifying customer groups or segments it is important to analyse and distinguish between the Decision Maker, Budget Holder/ Purchaser, and the End User.
 For example, school books are purchased by parents for their children as probably stipulated or recommended by the school.
-So a product solution and the accompanying message must work on a number of levels.
+A product solution and the accompanying message must work on a number of levels.
 Therefore understanding the mindset and attitude of all the stakeholders is important.
-This type of ‘domain knowledge’ is developed over time which is why Steve Blank urges startup founders to ‘get out of the building’.
+This type of ‘domain knowledge’ is developed over time.
+This is why Steve Blank urges startup founders to ‘get out of the building’.

 The report provides the following classification of Food Service Outlets: